 Divergent thinking involves a whole range of psychological steps.
 Usually, divergent thinking happens in a free-flowing and spontaneous manner, so ideas appear in a random, non-linear manner.

-This is how divergent thinking opens the mind to the potentially limitless solutions to problems that might not be obvious through linear, convergent thinking.
+This is how divergent thinking opens the mind to potentially limitless solutions to problems that might not be obvious through linear, convergent thinking.

 Divergent thinking is an essential part of creative thinking.